 Today, the most unrepresentative ("sensational") cases inform the popular legal imagination and become the basis for public policy and law making.
 As Stanford Law Professor Lawrence Friedman recently wrote, "Criminal policy is made by Polly Klaas and Willie Horton."
 A similar phenomenon is occurring with regard to the lawyer as celebrity.
 Today we encounter the lawyer as self-promoter, hawking personality for fame and profit.
 On Court TV's Cochran & Company host Johnnie Cochran wins every show.
-When an actor from the soap opera All My Children tells him "you're our prototype," Cochran graciously offers to open an office in Pine Valley, the fictional setting of the soap.29 It is the same TV logic that allows us to watch actor John Travolta commenting on the real lawsuit in a television documentary about the making of the movie, A Civil Action, based on the book of that title.30 If we stick around we can watch reality TV episodes of COPS sandwiched between dramatic episodes of Homicide.
-Or perhaps we'll catch the real Erin Brockovich campaigning on TV against tort reform, having gained notoriety on the heels of actress Julie Roberts' acclaimed portrayal of her in the box office hit, Erin Brockovich.31 Or perhaps we'll see an ad seeking personal injury caps, bruiting the litigious irresponsibility of people who spill coffee in their lap and then ask for millions from corporate deep pockets.
+When an actor from the soap opera All My Children tells him "you're our prototype," Cochran graciously offers to open an office in Pine Valley, the fictional setting of the soap.
+It is the same TV logic that allows us to watch actor John Travolta commenting on the real lawsuit in a television documentary about the making of the movie, A Civil Action, based on the book of that title.
+If we stick around we can watch reality TV episodes of COPS sandwiched between dramatic episodes of Homicide.
+Or perhaps we'll catch the real Erin Brockovich campaigning on TV against tort reform, having gained notoriety on the heels of actress Julie Roberts' acclaimed portrayal of her in the box office hit, Erin Brockovich.
+Or perhaps we'll see an ad seeking personal injury caps, bruiting the litigious irresponsibility of people who spill coffee in their lap and then ask for millions from corporate deep pockets.
 The latter reference to the notorious lawsuit against McDonald's reflects the highly distorted information about the case that endlessly cycled through the mass media.
-As it turns out, this was the fruit of a public campaign fueled by conservative think tanks and funded by corporate beneficiaries.32 But as Jeffery Miller has astutely observed, when folklore beliefs are pled in court they shift from half truths to something people believe in as a
+As it turns out, this was the fruit of a public campaign fueled by conservative think tanks and funded by corporate beneficiaries.
+But as leffery Miller has astutely observed, when folklore beliefs are pled in court they shift from half truths to something people believe in as a

-^{28.} Lawrence Friedman, Lexitainment: Legal Process as Theater, 50 DEPAUL L. REV. 539 (2000).
+28. Lawrence Friedman, Lexitainment: Legal Process as Theater, 50 DEPAUL L. REV. 539 (2000).

-^{29.} Lisa Scottoline, Get Off the Screen, 24 Nova L. Rev. 653, 664 (2000).
+29. Lisa Scottoline, Get Off the Screen, 24 Nova L. Rev. 653, 664 (2000).

-Id. at 661.
+30. Id. at 661.

-^{31.} The film Erin Brockovich (Universal Studios 2000) depicts the true story of a young woman who helped to launch a toxic torts lawsuit that ultimately resulted in a \$333 million class action settlement against a California utility for polluting the local cultural or moral norm.33 We see a similar phenomenon when legal pundits, animated by public criticism of unpopular jury verdicts, use notorious trials as a benchmark for social policy.
-Here, too, legal reality follows close on the heels of legal legends, factoids and fictional representations.
+31. The film ERIN BROCKOVICH (Universal Studios 2000) depicts the true story of a young woman who helped to launch a toxic torts lawsuit that ultimately resulted in a \$333 million class action settlement against a California utility for polluting the local water supply.

-See Marc Galanter, An Oil Strike in Hell: Contemporary Legends About the Civil Justice System, 40 Ariz.
-L. Rev. 717, 725 (1998).
+32. See Marc Galanter, An Oil Strike in Hell: Contemporary Legends About the Civil Justice System, 40 ARIZ.
+L. REV. 717, 725 (1998).